 King County has long supported a growing and diversified economy, one that provides business development opportunities throughout the county.
-Since 2004, King County has participated in developing and implementing "A Regional Economic Strategy for the Central Puget Sound Region," which is discussed in more detail below.
-The County is also working with several other regional business development efforts and partners to create opportunities for new business development, help retain and expand existing companies, and recruit new firms into the county.
+To support business development, King County's policies, plans, and programs should support a positive and healthy business climate that enables all local firms to stay globally competitive, quality-oriented, technologically advanced, and able to pay good wages. ((Since 2004, King County has participated in developing and implementing "A Regional Economic Strategy for the Central Puget Sound Region," which is discussed in more detail below.))

 Homegrown businesses are those that started in the region.
-Local and national research over the last 25 years has concluded that homegrown, small to medium-size businesses create the majority of new jobs in a local economy.
-King County's policies, plans, and programs should support a positive and healthy business climate that enables all local firms to stay globally competitive, quality-oriented, technologically advanced, and able to pay good wages.
+Local and national research over the last 25 years has concluded that homegrown, small to medium-size businesses create the majority of new jobs in a local economy. ((King County's policies, plans, and programs should support a positive and healthy business climate that enables all local firms to stay globally competitive, quality oriented, technologically advanced, and able to pay good wages.))
 Industries and firms that export their products and services outside King County bring income into the county and are considered basic, in economic terms.
-Jobs in basic industry generally pay better than non-basic jobs and support the non-basic or secondary part of the county's economy.

-About 37% of the jobs in King County are basic and support the 63% non-basic jobs, such as retail and personal services.
+Jobs in basic industry generally pay better than non-basic jobs and support the non-basic or secondary part of the county's economy. ((About)) As of 2012, 37% of the jobs in King County are basic and support the 63% non-basic jobs, such as retail and personal services.
 Roughly one of every four jobs in the Puget Sound region is dependent on international trade.